-- Obtain and review MSDS (must be issued within the last 5 years) for each chemical.
+- Obtain and review Safety Data Sheets (must be issued within the last five years) for each chemical.

 - Record all chemicals are to be recorded on the Chemical Register, or equivalent template.

-- Conduct a Risk Assessment using the Task Based Risk Management Form see Chemical Management Procedure.
+- Conduct a Risk Assessment using the Risk Assessment Form see Chemical Management Procedure.